MobileTeleSystems/data-rentgen/docs/reference/database/index.rst

 By default, it creates monthly partitions, for current and next month.
 This can be changed by overriding command args.
 This script should run on schedule, for example by adding a dedicated entry to `crontab <https://help.ubuntu.com/community/CronHowto>`_.

 Along with migrations analytics views are created.
-By default these materializd views are empty(`WITH NO DATA`).
+By default these materialized views are empty(``WITH NO DATA``).
 In order to fill these tables with data you need to run refresh script.
 The command for this shown below.
 Views based on data in ``output`` and ``input`` tables and has such structure: